tcusano/tcusano.github.io/pages/mydoc/oracle_migration_tool.md

 In this screen you will see details of the tablespaces that are being migrated along with the file id and the backup scn.

-As the schedule jobs run you will inavertantly see new jobs being added and old jobs being removed by the tool.
+As the scheduled jobs run you will inavertantly see new jobs being added and old jobs being removed by the tool.

 <img title="" src="images/Selection_061.png" />